 Director Connie Hochman

-In addition to the oral histories, Connie launched an extensive search for visuals that would bring the story to life.
+In addition to the dancer interviews, Connie launched an extensive search for visuals that would bring the story to life.
 She discovered a trove of never-before-seen archival footage of Balanchine in America.
-With approval from The George Balanchine Trust, Connie traveled around the country and to Europe to film Balanchine’s former dancers staging his ballets, teaching class, and passing on their knowledge to today’s generation.
+With approval from The George Balanchine Trust, Connie traveled around the country and to Europe to film Balanchine’s former dancers staging his ballets, teaching classes, and passing on their knowledge to today’s generation.
+This wealth of material formed the foundation for In Balanchine's Classroom.

 RELATED LINKS